kalvinhairston/html-jon-doe-resume-solved/README.md

 - [ x] Set the document title to be "Jon Doe's resume".
 - [ x] Set the page heading to be "Jon Doe"
 - [ x] Add a section heading with the content of "Talented Frontend developer" that represents the desired role.
-- [ ] Add an image with required and important attributes
+- [ x] Add an image with required and important attributes
   - [x ] The image path should be `./assets/avatars/fake_person.jpg`.
 This image is included into the project already.
   - [ x] The image alternative text should match the page title.
 - [x ] Add a section heading with the content of "About Me".